jayoung/MKtests_JY/README.md

 Can specify a smaller region of the alignment to look at using the regionStartAA / regionEndAA options.

-# Using the code

-Dependencies:
-- `Biostrings` package

-And for complete functionality:
-- `openxlsx` package

-The way I have things set up, it might work better if you're using R/Rstudio in "project" mode.
-Rprojects are great, but if you're resistant to that for some reason, and you see weird errors about not being able to read files (e.g. `Warning: cannot open file`, `No such file or directory` ), you should edit the paths given in the top of the `scripts/MKfunctions.R` file.

 # Notes on the McDonald-Kreitman (MK) test